pedrolsantos/energytracker/Readme.md

 - Real time energy consumption costs and quantities
 - Estimated energy consumption costs and quantities based on "Perfil C" of E-Redes: https://www.e-redes.pt/pt-pt/clientes-e-parceiros/comercializadores/perfis-de-consumo

+The consumption files from E-Redes must comply with the following rules:
+- Have all the information inside "Leituras" sheet
+- Have at least the columns:
+    - "Data" : consumption date (year/month/day)
+    - "Hora" : consumption time (hh:mm)
+    - "Consumo registado, Ativa" : energy consumption

 ### *"Config"*
 Provides a set of configuration parameters